powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v3.9.02 Fix: Option display in View Playlist with a valid http video link in the clipboard.

+         Fix: Resume Autoplay would error on a new Playlist without initially running Start Autoplay.

+         Added below line to Playlist >>> Help
+         When Resume Autoplay reaches the end of the playlist, it will remain there until Start Autoplay is run again.

 ###  v3.9.00 View Playlist appearance update + new options in View Playlist and Navigate Tree >>> Show All.